 If you don’t get review keys for a game, one of the best things you can do is buy it anyway, provided you can afford it.
 Write the review and then send them the link to that.
 It could go a long way toward building a future relationship.

 So now you’ve hopefully got a steady stream of games coming in and plenty of readers to wow.

-That’s pretty much it, hopefully this article/special/feature has given you a little more insight into how to get those fabled free games and become a games reviewer.
+That’s pretty much it.
+Hopefully, this article/special/feature has given you a little more insight into how to get those fabled free games and become a games reviewer.
 This is all very much based on my own personal experiences when I began and I have no doubt that your experiences will vary, but all the basics and fundamentals are here.
-Don’t forget that this is many people’s dream job which means that it’s a hard profession to break into on a big scale, but for those that do manage to do it, it’s something special.

 How about earning cash from all this?